The Top Chinese-Manufacturered Motorcycles [2023 Edition]

-Benelli TNT 600
+Benelli TNT 600i

-However, since CFMoto underwent a revitalization across its entire model range and company structure, all of a sudden superb motorcycles have been coming out of its factories in Eastern China.
-One such beast is the 400GT, a sport touring motorcycle that is deceptively easy to ride.
-With 400 cc parallel-twin, it puts out just under 45 HP and 27 lb-ft of torque.
-It also has a full-color TFT display dash, much like their international partner, KTM, has on their bikes.
+Fortunately, CFMoto recently underwent a revitalization across its entire model range and company structure.
+And suddenly, superb motorcycles have been coming out of its factories in Eastern China.
+One such beast is the 400GT—a sport touring motorcycle that is deceptively easy to ride.
+Powered by a 400cc parallel-twin, it puts out just under 45 hp and 27 lb-ft of torque.
+It also has a full-color TFT display dash (much like KTM, their international partner, has on their bikes).

 FB Mondial HPS-300